Tradegen/data-feeds/README.md

 # Tradegen Data Feeds

+## Purpose

-Tradegen is a decentralized trading platform that focuses on asset management, algo trading, and virtual trading.
-These smart contracts candlestick data for major cryptos, the performance of trading bots in simulated trades, and the performance of virtual trading environments (VTEs).
+Create a decentralized API for candlestick data for major cryptos, the performance of trading bots in simulated trades, and the performance of virtual trading environments (VTEs).

+## System Design

-## Candlestick Data
+### Candlestick Data

-Price data for major cryptos comes from a public API, and is relayed to data feeds once per minute by keeper scripts running on GCP cloud functions.
+Price data for major cryptos comes from a public API and is relayed to data feeds once per minute by keeper scripts running on GCP cloud functions.
 Each crypto has one or more timeframes (1-minute, 5-minute, 1-hour, or 1-day).
 The data is aggregated into candlesticks containing the open price, close price, high price, low price, and volume over the timeframe.

-## Trading Bot Performance Data
+### Trading Bot Performance Data

 Data feeds for trading bots are updated by the associated trading bot contract whenever the bot makes a simulated trade.
 Trading bots are updated once per minute by keeper scripts that call the trading bot contract with the latest oracle data.

 The performance of a trading bot is measured as a price that starts at $1.00 and fluctuates based on the bot's lifetime performance.
 For example, a bot with a lifetime return of +50% will have a $1.50 price and a bot with -30% lifetime return will have a $0.70 price.

-## VTE Performance Data
+### VTE Performance Data

 Data feeds for VTEs are updated by the associated VTE contract whenever the VTE owner makes a simulated trade.
 Unlike trading bots, VTEs are not maintained by keepers; instead, they are updated manually by the VTE owner.

 The performance of a VTE is measured similarly to that of a trading bot.

+### Smart Contracts

+* BotPerformanceDataFeed - Tracks the lifetime performance of a trading bot.
+* BotPerformanceDataFeedRegistry - Creates/tracks BotPerformanceDataFeed contracts and provides a function for requesting data from a BotPerformanceDataFeed.
+* CandlestickDataFeed - Aggregates the price data of a major crypto into a candlestick.
+* CandlestickDataFeedRegistry - Creates/tracks CandlestickDataFeed contracts and provides a function for requesting data from a CandlestickDataFeed.
+* FeePool - Stores 'data usage' fees collected by BotPerformanceDataFeeds and VTEDataFeeds.
+* VTEDataFeed - Tracks the lifetime performance of a virtual trading environment.
+* VTEDataFeedFactory - Creates a VTEDataFeed contract when registering a VTE data feed.
+* VTEDataFeedRegistry - Creates/Tracks VTEDataFeeds and provides a function for requesting data from a VTEDataFeed.

 ## Disclaimer